 There are dedicated media keys at the top right, but they're made differently from the rest of the keyboard, and feel like they're cheaply made.
 There's also a wheel for volume control.
 On the top left, there are profile switch and brightness buttons, plus a dedicated Windows lock key so you don't accidentally minimize your game.
 The K95 PLATINUM XT also supports Elgato Stream Deck integration for streamers.

 The Cherry MX Blue switches give a good tactile feedback but are loud.
 There's a short pre-travel distance and a high actuation force.
 It's also available with Cherry MX Speed (linear) and Cherry MX Brown (tactile but silent) switches.
+If you want a similar keyboard available with more switches, check out the Corsair K70 RGB MK.2.

 Excellent typing quality.
 The tactile switches give nice responsive feedback, plus the double-shot PBT keycaps feel good and are stable.
 Unfortunately, the Cherry MX Blue switches are too loud for an office environment.
 Since the keys require a high actuation force, typos should be minimal, but it could get tiring to type on.